ariejdl/SDL.jl/README.md

 [Julia](http://www.julialang.org) interface to the SDL implementation on your machine.

-NOTE: It is recommended that you use the proprietary drivers for your graphics card.
-Open-source drivers produce poor performance and have caused X11 to crash before.

 Many of the commonly used SDL functions are working, but most of the less commonly used functions are still not fully working.
 (You can edit the method signatures by hand, but it is a painful process.
 [Jasper's